nimec77/ledger-bridge/ledger-bridge-cli/README.md

 ## Overview

-`ledger-bridge` is a CLI tool that converts bank statements between CSV, MT940, and CAMT.053 formats.
+`ledger-bridge-cli` is a CLI tool that converts bank statements between CSV, MT940, and CAMT.053 formats.
 It demonstrates the power of Rust's standard library I/O traits by working seamlessly with files, stdin, and stdout.

 ## Installation